AlexSL92/udp-packet-replicator/README.md

 ## Getting Started

+Full documentation of the code can be found [here](https://alexsl92.github.io/udp-packet-replicator/).

 To get a local copy of the project and to run it, you can download build it from source with the following steps.

 ### Prerequisites